kulasinghet/kulasinghet/README.md

 ###

 ## 🚀 About Me
-I'm currently an **Intern - Software Engineering at Sysco LABS**, deeply passionate about **Bridging Tech and Supply Chain Excellence**.
-As a computer science student at the **University of Colombo School of Computing**, I navigate the intricate realms of technology and business, with a special focus on **Supply Chain Management**.
+I'm currently an **Associate Software Engineer at Sysco LABS**, deeply passionate about **Bridging Tech and Supply Chain Excellence**.
+As a computer science graduate at the **University of Colombo School of Computing**, I navigate the intricate realms of technology and business, with a special focus on **Supply Chain Management**.

 🔭 I’m currently working on **Enabling search and product discovery** at Sysco LABS<br>
 🌱 I’m currently learning **Spring MicroServices and React JS**<br>